 Read more about Disaster Relief and Preparedness.

 We are grateful for the sacrifice our nation’s veterans, military men and women, their spouses and families make in service to our country.
 It is our duty and our honor to support this community, not only when they are in uniform, but also when they transition to civilian life.
-Walmart seeks to advance the economic opportunity and well-being of our veteran and military families through a number of strategic programs, partnerships, campaigns, and policies within employment, learning, entrepreneurship, and health and wellness focus areas.
+Walmart seeks to advance the economic opportunity and well-being of our veteran and military families through a number of strategic programs, partnerships, campaigns and policies within employment, learning, entrepreneurship and health and wellness focus areas.
 We continue to provide preference to veterans and military spouses as part of the Find-a-Future initiative.

 Over last decade, Walmart and the Walmart Foundation invested $40 million in programs that helped veterans transitioning back to civilian life, including organizations that build and strengthen systems that are helping military members navigate the wide array of resources available to them at all stages of their journey.
 While the commitment has concluded, the investments continue through local community grant programs, leveraging Walmart’s resources like our Round-Up feature on Walmart.com, and through Registry for Good.
+Since 2013, we have extended offers to more than 430,000 U.S. veterans and military spouses.
+In 2021 alone, we extended offers to over 52,000 veterans and 30,000 military spouses.